Fetching Resources

 A resource is the representation of some grouping of data.
 A resource can be anything an API user needs to interact with.
 Blog software might expose posts, sections, tags, and comments as resources in its API, and it might allow users to create or edit any of those resources.
 A bank's API might provide access to accounts and transactions but only allow viewing transactions.

 Every resource in a web API must have a unique URL that can be used to identify and access it.
-In this case, the URL was http://book-example.herokuapp.com/v1/products/1, and this URL was for a single resource on the server.
+In this case, the URL was https://web-store.onrender.com/v1/products/1, and this URL was for a single resource on the server.

-The hostname for this URL is book-example.herokuapp.com.
+The hostname for this URL is web-store.onrender.com.
 Everything after the hostname is considered to be the path, which for this resource is /v1/products/1.
 The first segment of the path, /v1/, indicates we will be accessing version 1 of this API.
 APIs can have multiple versions, just like any other software.

 While this path identifies a single resource, some identify multiple resources as a group.
 Let's look at an example.